 Drainage

 Repair category 1

 Notes All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
 A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.